sitizaharahedi/Sales-Distribution-Dashboard/README.md

 The data reveals that the UK dominates sales, contributing 46% of the total revenue, followed by Russia and Saudi Arabia as key markets.
 The top customers and products account for a significant share of overall sales, with strong performances that drive the company’s revenue growth.
 Monthly target vs actual comparisons and weekly trends highlight both periods of peak performance and moments where sales fell short, offering opportunities for targeted action.

 By examining sales patterns across regions and countries, the dashboard uncovers valuable insights into market behavior and customer preferences.
-These findings enable the sales team to refine marketing efforts, optimize inventory for high-demand products, and strengthen relationships with top customers, ultimately driving sustained growth across all regions.
+These findings enable the sales team to refine marketing efforts, optimize inventory for high-demand products and strengthen relationships with top customers, ultimately driving sustained growth across all regions.

 ---